Market

 The Company has made provision for doubtful debts amounting to ' 18.00 Lakhs in earlier years with respect to Forbes Concept Hospitality Services Private Limited (FCHSPL).
 The Company has received the said loan & advances from FCHSPL and accordingly the provision made in earlier years is now reversed and recognized as a gain in profit & loss account during the quarter ended 31st December, 2023 and year ended 31st March, 2024.

-F) The Company has made a provision of ' 559.00 Lakhs of property tax against the demand raised by MCGM for payment of additional property tax of ' 1,034.00 Lakhs (including penalties) for the retrospective period from April, 2010 to March, 2023.
+C) The Company has made a provision of ' 559.05 Lakhs of property tax as at 31st March, 2024 against the demand raised by MCGM for payment of additional property tax of ' 1,034.34 Lakhs (including penalties) for the retrospective period from April 2010 to March 2023.
 The balance amount of ' 475.29 Lakhs which is in the nature of penalties are shown as contingent liability.
 The MCGM has changed the subzone of property from 0014 to 0027 for determination of property tax.
-The property valuation in Subzone 0027 is much higher compared to the subzone 0014.
-The subject property is historically valued in Subzone 0014 for property tax.
-The Company has disputed the entire demand notice.
+The

-52. Scheme of Arrangement
+51. Scheme of Arrangement

-The Board of Directors of the Company (FCL or the “Demerged Company) and Forbes Precision Tools and Machine Parts Limited (“FPTL” or the “Resulting Company”) in their respective meetings held on 26th September 2022, approved the Scheme of Arrangement (“Scheme”) between the Company and FPTL, as well as their respective shareholders, in accordance with Sections 230 to 232 of the Companies Act, 2013, and other applicable provisions and rules.
-This Scheme entails the demerger of the “Precision Tools business” from the Company into FPTL, with an appointed date of 1st April, 2023.
+The Board of Directors of the Company (FCL or the "Demerged Company) and Forbes Precision Tools and Machine Parts Limited ("FPTL" or the "Resulting Company") in their respective meetings held on 26th September 2022 approved the Scheme of Arrangement ("Scheme") between the Company and FPTL as well as their respective shareholders in accordance with Sections 230 to 232 of the Companies Act 2013 and other applicable provisions and rules.
+This Scheme entails the demerger of the "Precision Tools business" from the Company into FPTL with an appointed date of 1st April, 2023.

-54. Forbes Lux International AG (FLIAG), a subsidiary of the Company, along with its subsidiary Lux International AG (LIAG) and step-down subsidiaries, has been facing with a severe liquidity crisis for the past several years.
-Given the ongoing losses and financial difficulties, the management of FLIAG, LIAG, and Lux Schweiz AG submitted an application on 11th April, 2023, seeking a provisional debt restructuring moratorium from the Bulach District Court in Wallissellen, Switzerland.
+53. Forbes Lux International AG (FLIAG), a subsidiary of the Company, along with its subsidiary Lux International AG (LIAG) and step-down subsidiaries, were facing with a severe liquidity crisis for the past several years.
+Given the ongoing losses and financial difficulties, the management of FLIAG, LIAG, and Lux Schweiz AG submitted an application on 11th April, 2023 seeking a provisional debt restructuring moratorium from the Bulach District Court in Wallissellen, Switzerland.
 By an order dated 17th April, 2023, the court granted a provisional moratorium, which will be in effect for four months, until 17th August, 2023, to facilitate the restructuring of these companies.
 A Provisional Administrator was appointed to assess the prospects for this restructuring.
 The Provisional Administrator submitted the final report to the Court on 2nd August, 2023.
 Based on the Administrator’s final report, the Court determined that FLIAG, being a pure holding company that hasn’t generated any income for a considerable period and has ceased its operational activities, is not viable.
 Similarly, Lux Schweiz AG has also discontinued its operational activities and income generation, leading to the decision to initiate bankruptcy proceedings for these companies.
 As for LIAG, the court has granted an extension of the moratorium period until 1st December, 2023.
 Consequently, FLIAG and Lux Schweiz have been declared bankrupt by an order dated 14th August, 2023.

 Subsequently, following due process, the bankruptcy officials issued a publication on 8th September, 2023, announcing the closure of the bankruptcy proceedings due to lack of assets unless a creditor requests implementation within a specified 10-day period.
 Since no opposition was filed with the Bankruptcy Officer during the stipulated timeline, Forbes Lux International AG, in Liquidation and Lux Schweiz AG, in Liquidation were liquidated and dissolved.
 In the context of FLIAG’s bankruptcy proceedings, Lux International AG, in Liquidation (LIAG), a subsidiary of FLIAG, has been disposed of by the bankruptcy official.
 Consequently, FLIAG and its subsidiaries are no longer considered subsidiaries of the Company.